304 vs 409 Stainless Steel - bet you didn't know these differences

 Above you can see the differences in corrosion after just one winter.
 The main 304ss piping is slightly discolored but resisting rust quite well, where the 409ss resonator section is showing signs of surface rust.
 It's still strong and likely to last a long time, but the rust is sometimes off-putting to serious performance enthusiasts.

 Why even use 409ss if it's not as durable?

 Automotive manufacturers have found that by saving a few extra bucks in production by using the cheaper 409 grade stainless, they can keep prices low.
-Manufacturers also consider their target market, and whether the benefits of using a more expensive material will make a different on purchase decisions.
+Manufacturers also consider their target market, and whether the benefits of using a more expensive material will make a difference on purchase decisions.

 Do you know what grade steel your exhaust is made of?
 At MAPerformance, we use only 304 stainless on all of our custom exhaust components, downpipes, clamps, flanges, and other exhaust accessories.
-When buying an MAPerformance products, you can rest assured that your performance parts will last for years to come without any rusting or corrosive threats!
+When buying MAPerformance products, you can rest assured that your performance parts will last for years to come without any rusting or corrosive threats!